HestC/exchange_rate_etl/README.md

 Base URL: https://v6.exchangerate-api.com/v6/d6c06f55edf64bb0d48a4a51/latest/USD

-Data includes exchange rates for multiple currencies relative to a specified base currency.
+The dataset includes key features such as exchange rates for multiple currencies relative to a specified base currency, in this case the US dollar ($USD).

 (venv) chester@Chesters-MacBook-Pro exchange_rate_etl % python app.py